 If the school requires additional support or resources, they will take advice from the supporting agency but much of the support and resources can be selected and provided by professionals within our school.
 The SENCO is responsible for evaluating the impact of the interventions and ensuring they are matched to the needs of the child.
-The class teacher, working with the SENCO will revise the support in light of the pupil's progress and development, deciding on any changes to the support and outcomes in consultation with the parent and pupil.
+The Class Teacher, working with the SENCO, will revise the support provided in response to the pupil's progress and development, deciding on any changes to the support and expected outcomes in consultation with the parent and pupil.